mariaalonzo16/travel-gallery/README.md

 <p align="center"> :smile: :es: :sun_with_face: :smile: :es: :sun_with_face:</p>

 ## Description
-Piece of Spain is a site that has a interface that  by showcasing the Spain flag colors throughout the webpage.
+Piece of Spain is targeted for users  interested in traveling to Spain.
+The site is full with information about Spain and it previews the bright colors of the Spain flag.

 HTML and CSS provide a minimalistic and easy to use site where travelers have easy access to information about different cities in Spain.
-By the used of flip-cards users are able to learn fun facts about spain and hopefully learn about their history.
-Users JavaScript was used to provide functionality for the sticky navbar, accordion, and carousal.
-To hear back from users a form was created that uses form validation and regex
+By the used of flip-cards, users are able to learn interesting facts about Spain.

+JavaScript was used to provide functionality for the sticky navbar, accordion, and carousal.
+To hear back from users a form was created that uses form validation and regex.

 ## Preview